-Taking into account the above-described objectives and our peer group comparisons, when setting fiscal 2018 compensation, the Compensation Committee focused on designing a compensation package for our named executive officers that consisted of base salaries, performance-based annual cash incentive awards and long-term equity awards, as well as retirement and other welfare benefits and termination protection
+Taking into account the above-described objectives and our peer group comparisons, when setting fiscal 2021 compensation, the Compensation Committee focused on designing a compensation package for our named executive officers that consisted of base salaries, performance-based annual cash incentive awards and long-term equity awards, as well as retirement and other welfare benefits and termination protection.

-Element Description & Objective Form Performance Metrics Base Salary The guaranteed part of our executives' pay.
+Element Description & Objective Form Base Salary The guaranteed part of our executives' pay.
 Base salary reflects the different levels of responsibility within the Company, the skills and experience required for the job, individual performance and labor market conditions.
-Provides a competitive level of fixed compensation.
-Cash Not applicable Annual Bonus Performance-based cash payments to incentivize top- and bottom-line growth.
-Cash Targets relating to fiscal 2018 revenue and adjusted EBITDA ("AEBITDA")

-Element Description & Objective Form Performance Metrics Long-Term Incentives Equity-based incentives earned based on the attainment of performance objectives and/or continued service with the Company to align the interests of our executives with stockholders and reward performance that enhances long-term value.
-Performance-based restricted stock (70%) Time-based restricted stock (30%) Performance-based restricted stock is earned based on attainment of EBITDA margin and ROIC targets over a three- year measurement period Retirement and Other Welfare Benefits Health and welfare benefits and methods for individuals to save for retirement to align with market practice and provide for the wellness of our executives and their families.
-401(k) savings plan Health, dental, and vision insurance Short-term disability coverage Life insurance Not applicable Termination Benefits Severance, termination benefits, and accelerated vesting of equity upon qualifying terminations and in connection with changes in control of the Company in order to retain our executives and help enable them to focus on executing our business plans.
-Cash severanceAccelerated equityIn kind termination benefits Not applicable Limited Perquisites Limited perquisites targeted to be market competitive.
-Transportation Cash Not applicable
+Provides a competitive level of fixed compensation. • Cash Performance- Based Annual Cash Incentive Performance-based payments to incentivize top- and bottom-line growth.
+Targets relating to fiscal 2021 adjusted EBITDA ("AEBITDA") and achievement of strategic priorities to keep the Company well-capitalized, our employees safe and our customers with product.
+We capped such payments at 100% of target due to goal setting challenges associated with COVID-19 related uncertainty. • Cash Long-Term Equity Incentives Equity-based incentives earned based on the attainment of performance objectives and/or continued service with the Company to align the interests of our executives with stockholders and reward performance that enhances long-term value.
+A portion of the performance-based restricted stock component for named executed officers is earned based on attainment of AEBITDA and challenging share price goals over a three-year measurement period.
+The Company previously canceled the 2019 and 2020 performance-based restricted stock grants as such goals were not likely to be achieved due to COVID-19 Challenges and issued a replacement grant in fiscal 2021 for the same amount of shares split equally behind time-based restricted stock and performance-based restricted stock with a maximum achievement of 100% of target. restricted stock (50%) Retirement and Other Welfare Benefits 401(k) savings plan Health, dental, and vision insurance Short-term disability coverage Life insurance Termination Benefits Severance, termination benefits, and accelerated vesting of equity upon qualifying terminations and in connection with changes in control of the Company in order to retain our executives and help enable them to focus on executing our business plans.
+Cash severanceAccelerated equityIn kind termination benefits Limited Perquisites Limited perquisites targeted to be market competitive.
+Transportation Cash

 The Compensation Committee also from time to time authorizes off-cycle awards that recognize and reward special contributions made to the success of the Company.
-The Compensation Committee did not make any off-cycle awards to named executive officers in fiscal 2018.
+In fiscal 2021, the Compensation Committee made awards to named executive officers in fiscal 2021 to replace previously cancelled awards, see "EXECUTIVE COMPENSATION - Compensation Discussion and Analysis - Components of Named Executive Officer Compensation - Long-Term Equity Compensation - 2021 Awards" beginning on page 18 of this proxy statement.
 Each of the components of our compensation program is discussed in greater detail below.